TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/Index.rst

 Best practises
 ==============

-Some configurations are applied to almost all tables in TYPO3.
+Some configuration settings are applied to almost all tables in TYPO3.
 See the following sections about best practises and conventions.

 .. toctree::